Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/Instructions.md

 1. `ProjectPage` component fetches documents and decrypts names
 2. Documents are displayed via `DocumentList` and `DocumentCard` components
 3. Buffer serialization handling ensures proper decryption of data

+## DCPE Key Persistence Mechanism

+To ensure deterministic encryption works consistently across multiple devices, we've implemented a robust DCPE key persistence mechanism:

+### How It Works

+1. **Dual Storage Strategy**:
+   - **Database Storage**: Encrypted DCPE keys are stored in the `encrypted_dcpe_keys` column of the `user_keys` table
+   - **LocalStorage**: Keys are also cached in browser localStorage for faster access on the same device

+2. **Prioritized Loading**:
+   - When a user logs in, the system attempts to load DCPE keys in this order:
+     1. First from database (primary source for cross-device consistency)
+     2. Then from localStorage (fallback for backward compatibility)
+     3. If neither exists, new keys are generated and stored in both locations

+3. **Secure Encryption**:
+   - DCPE keys are always encrypted with the user's symmetric key before storage
+   - The symmetric key is only available in memory after successful authentication
+   - This maintains our zero-trust approach while enabling cross-device functionality

+4. **Initialization Process**:
+   - The EncryptionService's `initialize()` method in encryptionUtils.ts manages the loading and persistence of DCPE keys
+   - `syncKeysToDatabase()` ensures keys are properly stored in the database

+### Why This Matters

+Without this mechanism, deterministic encryption would produce different results on different devices, breaking:
+- Document name searches
+- Metadata filtering
+- Any features relying on exact-match queries on encrypted data

+This approach ensures that a document encrypted on one device can be properly decrypted and searched on another device, while maintaining zero-knowledge principles.

 ## How to Extend for New Data Types